martinescardo/HoTT-UF-Agda-Lecture-Notes/README.md

    > https://arxiv.org/abs/1911.00580

-Agda [2.6.2.1](https://agda.readthedocs.io/en/v2.6.2.1/getting-started/installation.html) is required.
+Agda [2.6.2.1](https://agda.readthedocs.io/en/v2.6.2.1/getting-started/installation.html) or higher is required.
 Consult the [installation instructions](INSTALL.md) to help you set up Agda and Emacs for the Midlands Graduate School.

 * The (literate) `*.lagda` files are used to generate the `html` pages with the script `./build`.